 Brian joined the Public Transport Authority (PTA) in February 2008 as Executive Director, People and Organisational Development.
 In this role, he has responsibility for strategic people management and oversees the delivery of functional human resource services for the PTA’s people.He also sits on the Rail Industry Reference Committee, the formal channel for considering industry skills requirements in the development and review of training packages for the rail sector.

-Steve Barrett has been in the aviation industry for twenty two years and has worked for Qantas in Western Australia for the past sixteen years.
+Steve Barrett has been in the aviation industry for twenty three years and he has worked for Qantas in Western Australia for the past seventeen years.
 Prior to that, Steve performed a similar role at Ansett Airways.
 At Qantas, Steve is responsible for managing relationships with major corporate customers.
 This can include designing catering options for flights, scheduling of flights to meet customer’s requirements, customising the passenger experience and managing the coordination of aircraft activity in response to crisis.
-Steve has also been involved in crisis and business continuity planning for Qantas.Steve is also a Flying Officer in the Air Force reserve and is qualified as a Logistics Officer in the RAAF with a wide range of responsibilities from passenger and cargo handling to organising deployment convoys and warehousing.
+Steve has also been involved in crisis and business continuity planning for Qantas.Steve is also a Flying Lieutenant in the Air Force reserve and is qualified as a Logistics Officer in the RAAF with a wide range of responsibilities from passenger and cargo handling to organising deployment convoys and warehousing.
 Steve is also a member of the Royal Aero Club of Western Australia and flies general aviation as a hobby.
 As an Air Force reservist, he has also had the opportunity to fly military aircraft.

 Highly effective Business Professional with over 20 years’ experience delivering leadership within the Transport and Logistics sectors.
 Exceptional track record of success in utilising strategic business acumen to improve company’s’ bottom line.
 Responsive approach to changing and challenging environments with a record of delivering results under pressure.
 Excellent communicator, able to build and maintain successful business relationships, and demonstrable results in developing productive relationships with blue chip companies.
 Strong leader with an emphasis on managing diverse workforce cultures and lifting team performance to maximise profits and achieve deadlines.